Chris has always had a fascination with the built environment and its ability to impact our mood and sense of well-being.

 The root of our design process consists of asking questions of our clients and listening to their answers.
 From this simple task the basis of a design begins to emerge.
 As the design begins to grow, careful analysis and constant client interaction slowly shape it.
 The result is a project that appears effortless and inevitable, a form that is perfectly suited to its function and surroundings.

-It is from this organic process that great design can flourish.
+We believe it is from this organic process that great design can flourish.